jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (b) a youth advocate has been appointed to represent the child or young person in any previous proceedings,—

 ### 324 Further provisions relating to youth advocate
-(1) A youth advocate appointed to represent a child or young person in any proceedings shall have, in relation to the representation of that child or young person in those proceedings and on any other occasion on which that youth advocate represents that child or young person, the same rights, powers, duties, privileges, and immunities that the youth advocate would have had if he or she had not been appointed pursuant to section 323 but had been retained by that child or young person to provide legal representation.
+(1) A youth advocate appointed to represent a child or young person in any proceedings shall have, in relation to the representation of that child or young person in those proceedings and on any other occasion on which that youth advocate represents that child or young person, the same rights, powers, duties, privileges, and immunities that the youth advocate would have had if they had not been appointed pursuant to section 323 but had been retained by that child or young person to provide legal representation.
 (2) Where—that youth advocate shall, if the young person agrees, be entitled to represent the young person— (a) a youth advocate is appointed to represent a young person in any proceedings; and (b) in those proceedings the court makes, in respect of that young person, any order under section 283,—